Iceland Wants to Require Equal Pay for Women

 A July

 Pew Research study found women in the U.S. earn 83 percent of a man’s paycheck.
-The study also suggested that pay grade is split along racial lines as well, with Asian and white women earning more than black and Hispanic women.
+The study also suggested that pay grade is split along racial lines, with Asian and white women earning more than black and Hispanic women.

 During Wednesday’s HeForShe conference, Benediktsson also presented Phumzile Mlambo, executive director of U.N.
-Women, with a pink cake showcasing the organization’s logo and his personal experiences with feminism.
+Women, with a pink cake showcasing the organization’s logo and spoke about his personal experiences with feminism.

 “It’s about not being afraid of your feelings and expressing them.
 Being a politician, sometimes it is expected that you are the stereotype,” he said.
 “But it’s also about showing you are a human being.
 At the end of the day, that’s the best way to relate to the people you are trying to get the message across to.”